Mad Hatter (DC Comics)

 The Mad Hatter (Jervis Tetch) is a supervillain appearing in comic books published by DC Comics, commonly as an adversary of the superhero Batman.
 He is modeled after the Hatter from Lewis Carroll's novel Alice's Adventures in Wonderland, a character often called the "Mad Hatter" in adaptations of Carroll.
-He is also a scientist who invents and uses technological mind control devices to influence and manipulate the minds of his victims.
-He is one of Batman's most enduring enemies and belongs to the collective of adversaries that make up Batman's rogues gallery.
+A scientist who invents and uses technological mind control devices to influence and manipulate the minds of his victims, the Mad Hatter is one of Batman's most enduring enemies and belongs to the collective of adversaries that make up Batman's rogues gallery.

 The Mad Hatter has been substantially adapted from the comics into various forms of media, including feature films, television series, and video games.
-He has been voiced by Roddy McDowall in the DC animated universe, Peter MacNicol in the Batman: Arkham video game series, and Griffin Newman in Harley Quinn.
+He has been voiced by Roddy McDowall in the DC animated universe and Peter MacNicol in the Batman: Arkham video game series, among others.
 He has also been portrayed in live-action by David Wayne in the 1960s Batman series, and Benedict Samuel in the Fox series Gotham.
 A variation of the character named Liam Crandle appeared in the third season premiere of the Arrowverse series Batwoman, portrayed by Amitai Marmorstein.

 Publication history and characterization

 Created by Bill Finger and Lew Sayre Schwartz, the Mad Hatter made his first appearance in Batman #49 (October 1948).
 Jervis Tetch is fascinated with hats of all shapes and sizes, as well as the Lewis Carroll's children's book Alice's Adventures in Wonderland and its sequel Through the Looking-Glass, particularly favoring the chapter "A Mad Tea Party".
 According to Dr. Blakloch of Arkham Asylum:

 Blakloch also notes that when agitated, Tetch begins rhyming as a defence mechanism.
 Tetch often quotes and makes reference to Carroll's Wonderland novels, and sometimes even fails to discern between these stories and reality.
-In addition to his obsession with Lewis Carroll, Tetch has also shown an additional obsession for hats.
+In addition to his obsession with Lewis Carroll, Tetch has also shown an additional obsession with hats.
 In Secret Six, he will not eat a piece of food that does not have a hat on it, and states that he is not interested in the sight of his naked teammate Knockout because she is not wearing a hat.
-In the graphic novel Arkham Asylum: A Serious House on Serious Earth, it is strongly implied that he is a pedophile.
+In the graphic novel Arkham Asylum: A Serious House on Serious Earth, it is strongly implied that he is a pedophile, though the book itself is a symbolic dream in Batman's mind, so this is dubious.
 His storylines in Streets of Gotham #4 and Jeph Loeb and Tim Sale's Batman: Haunted Knight also imply an unhealthy fixation on children, such as when he kidnaps a young Barbara Gordon and forces her into a tea party dressed as Alice, as well as kidnapping other runaway children and dressing them up like characters from Alice's Adventures in Wonderland.